fcoker/wdi-project-three/README.md

 ```

 #### Featured Piece of Code no. 2
 When editing the location of an existing event, I wanted the previous location to populate and be visible to the user.
 However, this presented a problem, as this input was a two-way binding ng-model, I couldn't use another ng-model for the searchTerm to overwrite it and look up an address.
-I overcame this by adding a disabled input field, that would display the previous and newly selected location, and also a normal input that would act as the ng-model for searchTerm.
+I overcame this by adding a disabled input field that would display the previous location, and also an input that would act as the ng-model for searchTerm.

 From `/src/views/events/eventEdit.html`: